pedrojrv/ML_Nuclear_Data/EXFOR/README.md

 # CSV Files

-**NOTICE: THIS DIRECTORY WILL BE EMPTY UNTIL THE EXFOR DATASET C4 FILES HAVE BEEN PROCESSED.**
+**NOTICE: THIS DIRECTORY WILL BE EMPTY UNTIL THE EXFOR DATASET C4 FILES HAVE BEEN PROCESSED OR DOWNLOADED.**

 The `CSV_Files` this directory contains the resulting files from the processed EXFOR files for each projectile.
 The within each subdirectory include:
 - `all_cross_sections_v1.txt` contains all the EXFOR cross section datapoints in plain `.txt` format.